 If you open the hood of a hybrid electric vehicle (HEV), you’ll see that it looks a lot like a conventional gasoline car – because in many ways it is.
-You will see an engine, a transmission, a timing belt, etc. However, you’ll notice the engine is often slightly smaller.
-This is because HEVs use a hybrid battery to provide extra, supplementary power to the vehicle.
-But how does it work?
+You will see an engine, a transmission, a timing belt, etc. However, you’ll notice the engine is often somewhat smaller than in a gasoline-only powered car.
+This is because HEVs use a hybrid battery and electric motor to provide extra, supplementary power to the vehicle.
+But how does it do that?
 To better understand, let’s explore in more detail how hybrids cars work.

 There are two batteries in all HEVs: the auxiliary battery and the traction battery pack.
 The auxiliary battery serves the same purpose as it does in a conventional gasoline car— to supply the power to the ignition system and other accessory systems (like the radio, power windows, etc.) even while the motor isn’t running.
 The traction battery pack is what provides increased fuel economy and acceleration, including the full power required for low-speed acceleration.

 The traction battery pack is typically made using nickel-metal hydride (NiMH) or lithium-ion batteries stacked together and located near the rear axle so that, in the case of a collision, the battery is well-protected in a fireproof metal box.

 You might be wondering whether the battery is flammable or explosive.
 The current generation of NiMH batteries used in hybrid cars are non-explosive.
 Lithium-ion batteries can hold a greater charge within the same amount of physical space – but this extra charge capacity comes with a potential downside.
 In theory, Lithium ion batteries can be explosive under certain conditions; however, automakers and independent testing have indicated that the batteries are not dangerous because the fireproof box keeps passengers safe.